danilkiff/pq3.ru/content/posts/architectural-integrity/Reflection protocol - when delegation is not abdication.md

 ---
 title: "Reflection protocol: when delegation is not abdication"
 date: 2024-11-01
-summary: Strategic delegation means retaining understanding and accountability when using AI or expert input; abdication occurs when decisions are outsourced without comprehension.
+description: Strategic delegation means retaining understanding and accountability when using AI or expert input; abdication occurs when decisions are outsourced without comprehension.
 categories:
   - Leadership
 tags: